cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 Identical requests should return idempotent responses, no side effects should cause the RPC service to return different responses.

-The RPC service endpoints should be exposes through an external load-balancer service such as Cloudflare or AWS ELB, or a server running its own load balancer mechanism (e.g. nginx).
+The RPC service endpoints should be exposed through an external load-balancer service such as Cloudflare or AWS ELB, or a server running its own load balancer mechanism (e.g. nginx).

 The RPC clients should make requests to the **RPC Companion** server instances through this load balancer.